octo-technology/OpenTezos/docs/baking/delegating.md

 In this chapter, we will see how to delegate your coins.
 We'll use command lines or simple wallets' built-in options.

 Self-baking lets a baker earn a higher yield but requires technical expertise and time to set up a baker node and run the baking software reliably with as little downtime as possible.
 By delegating Tezos tokens, a token holder avoids this process altogether but usually earns a lower yield.
-In the current protocol, token holders with less than 8,000 XTZ can only bake by delegating to another baker.
+In the current protocol, token holders with less than 8,000 Tez can only bake by delegating to another baker.

 Delegation is when you delegate your staking/baking rights to another person (the baker) rather than setting your Tezos node.
 It's a pretty helpful feature as it allows you to participate in staking and receive Tezos staking rewards without the necessity of maintaining a node.